jeskodes/Example_Playwright_Tests_CSharp/README.md

 ## How The Code Is Organised

 - **Tests/** - The actual test files that run the scenarios above
-- **PageObjects/** - Code that knows how to interact with each webpage (clicking buttons, filling forms)
+- **PageObjects/** - Separates UI interactions from test logic to improve maintainability and readability.
 - **Helpers/** - Shared code for taking screenshots and creating fake test data
 - **Data/Images/** - Where chart screenshots are saved for comparison